 Cross Contamination - The tainting

 that can occur when cooked seafoods come into direct or indirect contact

 with raw seafoods and other raw foods or contaminated surfaces and

-Crustaceans - Shrimp, crabs, crawfish, crayfish and lobsters.
+Crustaceans - Shrimp, Crab, Lobsters, crawfish, crayfish and lobsters.

 Crustaceans are shellfish that have a jointed (segmented) body with